bnhmn/react-course/README.md

 This repository is forked from <https://github.com/academind/react-complete-guide-course-resources> and provides code files, slides, and other resources of the [Udemy React course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).

-React is a JavaScript library to build web and native user interfaces.
+React is a JavaScript library for building web and native user interfaces.

 It uses a declarative programming style: You define the target UI state, but not the steps to get there.
 Instead, React will figure out how to achieve the target state.

+React doesn't produce static HTML code.
+Instead, it uses JavaScript to manipulate the DOM and dynamically generate the target HTML at runtime on the client side.

+When something on the page changes, React only updates that specific part using something called a Virtual DOM, instead of reloading the whole page.

 ## Repository Content